PrecisionLender is committed to protecting your privacy

 We are not in the business of selling or renting your Personal Data to telemarketers and we do not share your Personal Data with others, except as outlined in this Policy.
 We may share your Personal Data as required by law or in the interest of protecting or exercising our or others’ legal rights, such as in connection with requests from law enforcement officials and in connection with court proceedings.
 If we have to disclose your Personal Data to governmental/law enforcement officials, we may not be able to ensure that those officials will maintain the privacy and security of your Personal Data.

-We may share or transfer your Personal Data in connection with a prospective or actual sale, merger, transfer or other reorganization of all or parts of our business.
-We reserve the right to use and disclose, de-identified and non-attributable data for any legal business purpose.
-Such data does not include any Personal Data.
-The purposes may include analyzing usage trends or seeking compatible event sponsors or clients.
+We reserve the right to share or transfer your Personal Data in connection with a prospective or actual sale, merger, transfer or other reorganization of all or parts of our business.
+We reserve the right to use and disclose de-identified and non-attributable data for any legal business purpose, provided that such data does not include any Personal Data.
+The purposes may include, but are not limited to, analyzing usage trends or seeking compatible event sponsors or clients.

 When you click on a link to a third-party website from our websites, your activity and use of the linked website is governed by that website’s policies, not by our policies.
 We encourage you to review their privacy and user policies.

 In connection with promotions or other projects, we may ask you specifically whether you have objections to certain uses or sharing of your Personal Data.
 If you opt-out under such circumstances, we will respect your decision.
-To opt out of receiving commercial communications from us, please click on the “opt-out” link in the communication or email us at email@example.com.
+To opt out of receiving commercial communications from us, please click on the “opt-out” link in the communication or contact us using one of the methods outlined in the Contact Information below.

 If we have received your Personal Data in reliance on the Privacy Shield, you may also have the right to opt-out of having your Personal Data shared with third parties and to revoke your consent to our sharing your Personal Data with third parties.
-You may also have the right to opt-out if your Personal Data is used for any purpose that is materially different from the purpose(s) for which it was originally collected or which you originally authorized.
 To submit such requests, please email us at firstname.lastname@example.org.

 Please note that as a Processor, we have limited rights to access data submitted to us by our clients.
 Therefore, if you contact us with an opt-out or revocation request related to Personal Data submitted to us by a client, we will ask you to tell us the identity of the relevant client.
 We will forward your request to that client, and provide any needed assistance as they respond to your request.